 Skip to Content

-This is a Selected Entry programme, based on a portfolio of creative writing.
+This is a Selected Entry programme, based on a portfolio of creative writing prepared by the applicant.
 Applications close 31 October prior to the year of study.

-Applicants require a Bachelor of Arts in Creative Writing, Expressive Arts, English or equivalent, with a B grade average across the 200 and 300 level specialisation courses.
+Applicants require a Bachelor’s degree with at least a B grade average across the 200 and 300 level courses.

-Applicants who have a Bachelor of Arts with Honours or a Postgraduate Diploma in Arts in Creative Writing, Expressive Arts, English or equivalent, with a B grade average for the qualification may be admitted directly into Part Two.
+Applicants who have a Bachelor’s with Honours degree or a Postgraduate Diploma in Arts in Creative Writing, Expressive Arts or English, with at least a B grade average for the qualification may be admitted directly into Part Two.

-Full details can be viewed on the regulation button.
+Full details can be viewed in the regulations.

-Your sample should be in the genre you choose for your thesis and limited to 4000 words eg if you have indicated theatre script writing, you should provide a sample of a theatre script.
-If you have indicated poetry, you should supply a sample of ten poems.
+Your creative writing sample should be in the genre you wish to pursue in your thesis and limited to 4,000 words maximum for fiction, creative non-fiction, a theatre or film script, or a hybrid writing sample.
+For poetry, please submit a sample of up to ten poems (about 10-15 pages).
 If you are unable to upload your portfolio, please upload confirmation that you are sending your portfolio in hard copy to:

 Private Bag 11-222